Frequently Asked Questions

 Here at Avalon, we are not only committed to treating your loved one with care - we are here to answer your questions to ensure that the process is as easy as we can possibly make it.
 Your peace of mind is of utmost importance.

 How does Avalon Cremation work?

 We should be notified at the time of death at our toll-free number (888) 830-0300.
-The decedent is then transfered into our care.
-Then after the release authorization, Illinois death certificate worksheet is approved, identification of remains secured, cremation authorization is signed by the next of kin, the death certificate is certified by the attending doctor, medical examiner or coroner, legal permits are secured and the body is prepared for cremation and cremated.
+The decedent is then transferred into our care.
+Then after the release authorization, the Illinois death certificate worksheet is approved, identification of remains secured, cremation authorization is signed by the next of kin, the death certificate is certified by the attending doctor, medical examiner, or coroner, legal permits are secured, and the body is prepared for cremation and cremated.

 How do I join?

 There is nothing to join.
 We are not a cremation society, so we have eliminated confusing membership fees, and there is no need to pre-register for our services.
 We provide our services to every family.

 The decedent is placed in a simple fiberboard container, which is required by law and crematory regulation, and then placed intact in the cremation retort.
 After cremation, the remains are processed by pulverization and placed in the desired container.
 Families may receive the cremated remains or send to another designated place.